Leibniz-HBI/twacapic/README.md

 ## Why another Twitter API client?

-It is/will be more of a Twitter API client convenience wrapper that automates common tasks (e.g. get all tweets by a list of users and poll for new tweets regularly).
+It is/will be more of a Twitter API client convenience wrapper that automates common tasks (e.g. get all tweets by a list of users and poll for new tweets regularly or get all tweets about an ongoing event based on keywords).
 That means, it actually makes use of existing API clients.

 ## Installation